jengelh/g-manual/index.rst

 You are well advised to install and configure a packet filter, a.k.a. a firewall, with the sensible default of disallowing every service by default, save perhaps for a way to let yourself in.
 More details will be presented throughout the sections going forward.
+The summary though:

+* open VPN, SSH and/or port 8443 (AWEB) for the admin as desired
+* open smtp/25 for server-to-server mail passing as needed
+* open https/443 for end-user interactions
+* open imaps, pop3s for end-user interactions if desired

 Declare hostname identity